You want to cook brisket at 225 F but it has stopped cooking called the brisket stall and the internal temperature has halted at 165 F.

 You can also read more about brisket’s internal temperature here.

-Now, it is important to be informed about “when and what Temp does brisket stall?”
+It is important to know when and what Temp does brisket stall?”
 Brisket usually stalls at an internal temperature of 155 F to 165 F. A number of variables can affect the internal brisket stall temp.

-For example, if you cooked your brisket at a low temperature of 225 F, then it is guaranteed that the brisket stall will last for a long time.
+For example, if you cook your brisket at a low temperature of 225 F, then it is guaranteed that the brisket stall will last for a long time.

 A temperature of 250 F is ideal and might help in reducing the brisket stalling time to about 1 to 2 hours.
 Similarly, an unwrapped brisket will also stall for longer than compared to a wrapped one.